casefabric/guide/docs/apiExecutingCase.md

 ## Planning Discretionary tasks

 In the case model discretionary human tasks can be designed.
 This tasks can be planned by the discretion of a case team member.
-Available discretionary tasks can be retrieved using `get/cases/{caseinstanceId}/discretionaryitems`.
+Available discretionary tasks can be retrieved using **GET /cases/{caseinstanceId}/discretionaryitems**.

-Next, you can plan at your discretion such a task by calling on `post/cases/{caseinstanceId}/discretionaryitems/plan` using the body
+Next, you can plan at your discretion such a task by invoking **POST /cases/{caseinstanceId}/discretionaryitems/plan** using the body
 ```ssh
 {
   "name":"...",